Decode-Ritam/Portfolio/README.md

    - Give a link of code and case study about this code.

-For a complete list of projects, please check the [Projects](./Projects) directory.
+For a complete list of projects, please check the Repository [https://github.com/Decode-Ritam?tab=repositories].

 ## testiimonial
 Hear about some message what you say customer say somthing about me??